What is daily volatility (σ) in a stock forecast?

 Why does higher volatility widen the CI90 band?

-The band width comes directly from the diffusion term in the quantum model's forecast equation — a stock with a larger daily standard deviation of price changes has a genuinely wider range of plausible outcomes at any future horizon.
+The band width comes directly from the diffusion term in the quantum model's forecast equation — a larger daily standard deviation of price changes means a genuinely wider range of plausible outcomes.

 How does volatility affect position sizing?

-Higher volatility requires a wider stop-loss to avoid normal noise triggering an exit, which reduces the recommended position size for a fixed dollar-risk budget — see the Kelly position size page.
+Higher volatility requires a wider stop-loss, which reduces the recommended position size for a fixed dollar-risk budget.

 Educational research only — not investment advice.